Simsso/Haskell-Studies/README.md

 The library `criterion` can be used for benchmarking.
 * Import: `import Criterion.Main`
 * Compiler options: `stack ghc -- -O2 file.hs` (or without Stack: `ghc -O2 file.hs`). `-02` enables the highest level of optimization
-* Measures how long it takes (on average) to evluate a certain expression.
+* Measures how long it takes (on average) to evaluate a certain expression.
 * `whnf` (weak head normal form) evaluates until it reaches the first data constructor (_used most of the time_); `nf` (normal form) evaluates everything.

 The sample snippet